-Further to this, the Council is undertaking a comprehensive review of the Strategic Risk Register and key officers have participated in a Risk Management Training Workshop.
-The updated Strategic Risk Register will be more focussed on the current climate and issues facing the Council whilst also being much easier to digest, providing an immediate understanding of the risks facing the Council and the timescales and plans for mitigating actions.
+During 2024/25 the Council undertook a comprehensive review of the Strategic Risk Register and key officers have participated in a Risk Management Training Workshop.
+The updated Strategic Risk Register is more focussed on the current climate and issues facing the Council whilst also being much easier to digest, providing an immediate understanding of the risks facing the Council and the timescales and plans for mitigating actions.